 - Pray, pray, pray – God is good.

-This means you can get all the mistakes over and done with before you need to spend money on a mortgage as well as your business.
+This means you can get all the mistakes over and done with before you need to spend money on a mortgage and your business.

 Starting early is one of the tricks to entrepreneurial success!

 Certificate III, Diploma, Bachelor in Science, Post Graduate Certificate in Legal Studies, and one year of medical school.